lsl666/StreamLoudnessMeter/README.md

 git clone --recursive git@github.com:lsl666/StreamLoudnessMeter.git cd StreamLoudnessMeter
 ```
 (This repository contains submodule.
-If you obtain the code through download on websit, please confirm that the submodule has also been successfully downloaded recursively.)
+If you obtain the code through download on website, please **confirm that the submodule (the contents under `StreamLoudnessMeter/thirdparty`) has also been successfully downloaded recursively**.)

 2. **Install the package:**
 ```bash